naomi-mali/dishdash/README.md

 As a developer, I need to set up the recipe blog project with all the necessary components and configurations so that I can ensure a smooth development and deployment process. **(User Story#37)** (must have)

 -Initialize and setup a GitHub repository with a README file using CI Gitpod template.

 -Install the latest version of Django.

 -Create a new Django project.

 -Add main app.

 -Verify that the project runs without errors using the Django development server.

 -Add a requirements.txt file listing all project dependencies.

 -Add env.py file to store sensitive information.

 -Add Procfile

--Implement a proper media storage configuration for user-uploaded images. - image database: Cloudinary -Configure the project to use a ElephantSQL database.
+-Implement a proper media storage configuration for user-uploaded images. - image database: Cloudinary.

+-Configure the project to use a SQL database.

--Update the settings.py file to notify Django of the installed supporting libraries .
+-Update the settings.py file to notify Django of the installed supporting libraries.

 -Deploy project to Heroku to test deployment is successful.

 As a developer, I need to create a base.html file so that I can have a basic structure of the page for the project. **(User Story#38)**